joemayo-dev/halo-modes/README.md

 - players fly over fisher man that try to grab them with grappling hook
 - Bomberman
 - paperboy, warthog and plasmas
+- TF2 payload on the launch site dev map